uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ### Install s3cmd within Anaconda Environment on Cheaha

 To interact with LTS using S3, you need the `s3cmd` tool installed.
 It is recommended to install it using `pip` within an Anaconda environment on Cheaha.
-Please avoid using `conda install s3cmd`, as that version may not work as expected.
+Please avoid using `conda install s3cmd`, as that version will not work as expected.
 Instead, follow the below steps to install `s3cmd` using `pip`.

 First, access our interactive Open OnDemand (OOD) portal at [https://rc.uab.edu](https://rc.uab.edu) and create a job on Cheaha using one of our interactive applications.
 For guidance, refer to our tutorial on [installing and setting anaconda environment](../../../cheaha/tutorial/pytorch_tensorflow.md/#installing-anaconda-environments-using-terminal).

 Once your interactive apps session is launched, open the terminal as described in [step 5 of the Anaconda tutorial page](../../../cheaha/tutorial/pytorch_tensorflow.md/#installing-anaconda-environments-using-terminal) and run the below commands.